avichalcs/CatsandDogs_Classifier/README.md

 I am taking raw images of Cats and Dogs and then feeding them through a convolutional neural network for classification.
 The images are either of dogs or cats.

+## Note-
+### If you want to use this model then download the file "C&D Classifier" & use it with own data.

 ## Data Resource
 Dataset consists 12500 RGB images of cats and 12500 RGB images of dogs.<br/>
 You can download data from here.<br/>